Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Data and Analysis

 \textbf{Photometric galaxies and CMB lensing:} In areas outside the DESI DR1 footprint we use photometric samples derived from DESI targeting \cite{Hahn23,Zhou23a}, split into two and four redshift bins respectively for BGS and LRGs as in \cite{Chen:2024vvk,Zhou23b}.
 These photometric samples have well-characterized redshift distributions calibrated from DESI spectra \cite{Zhou23b}, and their magnification biases are measured directly at the catalog level \cite{Zhou23b,Wenzl24} (see Table~\ref{tab: desi-chunks}).
 We use CMB lensing maps derived from \textit{Planck} PR4 \cite{Carron22} and ACT DR6 observations, following \cite{Qu24,MacCrann24,Madhavacheril24}.

+{In contrast to \cite{Maus2025:joint_3d_lensing_dr1}, which varied the magnification bias parameters within Gaussian priors of width $0.1$ centered on the measured values, we fix $s_\mu$ to these values in our baseline analysis for both the photometric and spectroscopic samples.
+We have verified that marginalizing over all $s_\mu$ with Gaussian priors of width $0.1$ leaves the posteriors on all cosmological parameters unchanged.}

 \textbf{DR2 BAO:} As in \paperone and \papertwo, we supplement our full-shape measurements with public baryon acoustic oscillation measurements from DESI DR2 \citep{DESI:2025zgx,DESI:2025zpo}.
 These comprise distance measurements from the six spectroscopic samples given in Table~\ref{tab: desi-chunks}, as well as BAO from the Lyman-$\alpha$ forest data and the LRG3 $\times$ ELG1 galaxy sample, which was omitted from the DR1 analysis due to concerns of systematic contamination.
-As argued in \paperone (and demonstrated in Appendices C \& D of the former work), we can neglect the covariance between DR2 BAO and DR1 full-shape due to the limited overlap in the galaxy sample and the weak correlation between the pre- and post-reconstructed statistics on small scales~\cite{Philcox:2021kcw} (which dominates the BAO measurements).
+As argued in \paperone (and demonstrated in Appendices C \& D of the former work), we can neglect the covariance between DR2 BAO and DR1 full-shape due to the limited overlap in the galaxy sample and the weak correlation between the pre- and post-reconstructed statistics on small scales~\cite{Philcox:2021kcw} (which dominates the BAO measurements). {The conservative estimate of \paperone, based on mocks calibrated to SDSS-BOSS, bounded the impact of the neglected cross-covariance at $\lesssim 0.4\sigma$; a subsequent dedicated study based on DESI-specific simulations~\cite{Forero-Sanchez:2026bff} has since demonstrated that the effect on cosmological parameters, including $\Omega_m$, is in fact negligible for DESI (see Fig.~3 there), additionally justifying our treatment of the full-shape and BAO likelihoods as independent.}

 \textbf{CMB primaries:} We employ the high-$\ell$ \textsc{plik} TT, TE, and EE spectra, low-$\ell$ \textsc{SimAll} EE and low-$\ell$ \textsc{Commander} TT likelihoods from the official \textit{Planck} 2018 release~\cite{Planck:2018nkj}.
 This combination will be called ``CMB'' in what follows.
 Note that this nomenclature differs from that of \papertwo, where ``CMB'' included lensing auto-correlations.